f2calv/gha-workflows/README.md

 # GitHub Actions Reusable Workflows Repository

-Shared reusable workflow library for more information see [Resources in YAML Pipelines](https://docs.github.com/en/actions/using-workflows/reusing-workflows).
+This is a reusable workflow repository, for more information see [Resources in YAML Pipelines](https://docs.github.com/en/actions/using-workflows/reusing-workflows).

 These workflows cover a number of common scenarios, including;